Have I Been Hacked? How to Check and Protect Your Accounts

 Woah, Nelly.

-No, don’t write them down unless you live in a deep cavern on the side of a very tall, hard to climb mountain, in a very remote part of the world where your nearest (and only) neighbour is an antelope you call Fred.
+No — don’t write them down unless you live in a deep cavern on the side of a very tall mountain in a remote part of the world where your nearest neighbour is an antelope named Fred.

-I would never advise this regardless of the reason but please, whatever you do, do not write it on a post-it note and stick it to your monitor.
+Writing a password down once and destroying the paper can work, but only if it’s truly destroyed.
+And please, whatever you do, do not write it on a post‑it note and stick it to your monitor.

 Locked Documents